Hot Space: Side one

-"Action This Day"

 "Action This Day", one of two Taylor songs that appear on the album, was clearly influenced by the new wave movement/style current at the time; the track is driven by a pounding electronic drum machine in 2/4 time and features a saxophone solo, played by Italian session musician Dino Solera.
 "Action This Day" takes its title from a Winston Churchill catchphrase that the statesman would attach to urgent documents, and recapitulates the theme of social awareness that Taylor espoused in many of his songs.
-The band performed "Action This Day" at every show on the Hot Space Tour with a more conventional arrangement, replacing the drum machine and bass synth with a rock rhythm section and replacing the saxophone solo with an actual synthesizer.
+The band performed "Action This Day" at every show on the Hot Space Tour with a more conventional arrangement, replacing the drum machine and bass synth with a rock rhythm section and replacing the saxophone solo with a synthesizer.
 The verses are duets between Taylor and Mercury, while the chorus is sung by both.

 Side two

-"Put Out the Fire"

-"Put Out the Fire" is an anti-firearm song written by May, featuring lead vocals and falsetto by Mercury, and backing vocals by Mercury, May and Taylor.
+"Put Out the Fire" is an anti-firearms song written by May, featuring lead vocals and falsetto by Mercury, and backing vocals by Mercury, May and Taylor.
 May recorded its guitar solo under the influence of alcohol (after many unsuccessful attempts).

 Though never released as a single, "Put Out the Fire", the album's most traditional Queen song, later appeared on the Queen Rocks compilation in 1997.
 A new video was also produced for the accompanying video compilation, featuring a live performance of the song intercut with footage of fire and explosions.
 It also received significant airplay on AOR stations in the United States, peaking at #15 on the Billboard Mainstream Rock chart.

-"Life Is Real" was written in honor of murdered Beatles vocalist John Lennon.
+"Life Is Real" was written in honour of murdered Beatles vocalist John Lennon.

-"Life Is Real (Song for Lennon)"

 Mercury wrote "Life Is Real" as a tribute to John Lennon, whose murder in 1980 had also previously prompted the band to perform his song "Imagine" on tour.
 It is also one of the few Mercury songs whose lyrics were written before the music.

 "Life Is Real (Song for Lennon)" was not played live on the European leg of the tour.
 It was only played a couple of times on the North American leg.
-While not released as a single, it received enough AOR radio airplay in the United States to peak at #57 on the Billboard Mainstream Rock chart.
+While not released as a single, it received enough AOR radio airplay in the United States to peak at No. 57 on the Billboard Mainstream Rock chart.